someparty/someparty/source/articles/2020-11-15-back-with-the-gang.html.markdown

 [Watch: Burning Nickels - "Jerome" @ YouTube](https://youtu.be/2T2_Yz3Ev68 "#")

-Toronto's low-fi rock project [Tang](https://tanginternetpropaganda.com/) recently shared a new collection of home-recorded material dubbed *The Quiet Earth*.
+Toronto's lo-fi rock project [Tang](https://tanginternetpropaganda.com/) recently shared a new collection of home-recorded material dubbed *The Quiet Earth*.
 The set arrived in late September from [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/) and the Parisian label [Influenza Records](https://influenza-records.bandcamp.com/).
 A video featuring the track "Piet Alley" recently premiered at Punknews.
 You can check it out below.

 The seven-song set follows last year's *Finding Peace, Isn't The Point*.
 Connelly has roots in the post-hardcore groups [Low Sun](https://low--sun.bandcamp.com/) and Shahman.